Tennet people: Location

+The “major town/village” for the Tennet is listed as Arilo.
+Some sources (depending on date) mention a smaller subset of villages (e.g. six) — likely reflecting migration, consolidation or different reporting periods.

+The Tennet territory is roughly 65 km northeast of Torit, in the hills.
+On a map of Eastern Equatoria, this places them in the northern‑hills region of the state, south (or just south) of Lafon County’s border.

+Their neighbors include other ethnic groups and the Tennet live somewhat “on the edge”: historically, they are considered a small Surmic group in an area surrounded by Nilotic‑speaking neighbors.

 Early history

-The ancient history of the Tennets people is closely linked to the broader history of southern Sudan.
-In particular, the Tennet have an account of how they were once part of a larger group, which are now known as Murle, Didinga, and Laarim (Boya), and the other members of the Southwest Surmic language family.
+The ancient history of the Tennet people is closely linked to the broader history of southern Sudan.
+In particular, the Tennet have an account of how they were once part of a larger group, which is now known as Murle, Didinga, and Laarim (Boya), and the other members of the Southwest Surmic language family.

 The ancient history linked that these members of a hunting party speared an oribi, but after cooking it, they drank the broth themselves instead of giving it to the elders according to custom.
 And because of that, a disagreement arose, and in the end, they separated, splitting into four smaller groups.

 Tennet people experienced periods of conflict and displacement, often due to political instability and violence in the region.
 Despite these challenges, the Tennet have been resilient and have continued to maintain their cultural identity.

-On the other hand, the ancient history of the Tennets people state that, Tennet learned iron working from the Bari people.[4] and during Sudan's civil wars, blacksmith activity decreased.
+On the other hand, the ancient history of the Tennet people states that Tennet learned iron working from the Bari people, and during Sudan's civil wars, blacksmith activity decreased.